Find answers in our frequently asked questions about waste at UCLA

 No, Styrofoam is unfortunately not recyclable.
 Most recycling facilities do not accept Styrofoam in their recycling programs because it is not feasible to recycle Styrofoam.
 Items are recyclable because 1) the product can be recycled into something new and 2) there is a market for the recycled product).
 However, the bulky but lightweight structure of Styrofoam and other similar foam products make the material hard to process and there is very little market for recycled foam products.

 Please note that UCLA has a Packaging Foam Ban where university has prohibited the sale, procurement, and distribution of packaging foam as of Jan.
 1, 2020.
 The ban applies systemwide, with the exception of laboratory or medical products.
 Learn more about our Sustainable Practices Policy.

 Where can I recycle CDs and DVDs?
 Printer ink toner/cartridges?

 You can send your CDs, DVDs, and empty ink toners/cartridges for recycling via Campus Mail Code 152608.
 Please label the packaging: “Facilities Management CDs/DVDs Recycling” or Facilities Management Printer Ink Recycling”.
 If you have 15+ toners or cartridges, please submit a Recycling Request Form here.

 If you are a member of the community and not currently affiliated with UCLA, please visit the S.A.F.E.
 Center.

 Do I have to rinse out my recyclable containers before placing them in the bin?

-It is not required to do this, though it is preferred if there is a lot of food.
-Let us rephrase: Please, no food or liquids in the recycling bins.
+It is not required to do this, though it is preferred if there is a lot of food or grease.
 Drain liquids and scrape as much food out into a compost container (if available) or a landfill bin before recycling your container.
-(Back to FAQ’s)